heidi-holappa/volunteer-management-application/README.md

 ## TECHNICAL OVERVIEW

- - An up to date of user techonologies can be found from the requirements.txt.
+ - An up-to-date list of used techonologies can be found from the requirements.txt.
  - With schema.sql you can quickly create a copy of the database schema
  - Documentation/demodata.sql contains data that you can use to populate the database.
 Note that user accounts created this way do not have a password.
  - Documentation/activity-report-examples.txt contains a few examples to submit as activity reports